TUWAIQ-PYTHON-4/SETS_DICTS/README.md

 ### Kate, Dalia & Monica are work associates .
 They all work at a consultancy company.

-### Kate has the products sales of Nestle :
+## Kate has the products sales of Nestle :

 ##### KitKat : 34,456,432 US Dollars
 ##### Nescafe : 14,106,132 US Dollars
 ##### Maggi : 9,960,312 US Dollars
 ##### Nido : 44,506,003 US Dollars

-### Dalia has the products sales of Unilever :
+## Dalia has the products sales of Unilever :

 ##### Lipton : 23,456,000 US Dollars
 ##### Breyers : 1,235,891 US Dollars
 ##### HellManns : 17,241,412 US Dollars
 ##### Marmite : 11,715,324 US Dollars

-### Monica has 2 lists containing the countries in which Unilever and Nestle sell the products:
+## Monica has 2 tables containing the countries in which Unilever and Nestle sell the products:
 ##### Nestle : "Saudi Arabia", "Oman", "Kuwait", "Egypt", "Jordan", "Sudan"
 ##### Unilever : "Saudi Arabia", "Kuwait", "Iraq", "Morocco", "Yemen", "United Emirates"